stuartleeks/tre-cli/README.md

 ### Capturing results

-Some of the commands in the CLI output progress information (e.g. `tre workspace new ... --wait-for-completion`).
+Some of the commands in the CLI output progress information (e.g. `tre workspace new ...`).

 When the CLI outputs progress information, it outputs it to stderr.
 The final result of the command is output to stdout.